-The Chatterbite team claims that their bot can save employees about 2-5 days per year which would be spent on actual work, rather than study.
+The developers of such chatbots claim that corporate learning bots can save employees about 2-5 days per year which would be spent on actual work, rather than study.

 Released a month after Facebook messenger, MOOCBuddy was a bot for finding the right Massive Open Online Course (MOOC).
 Services like Coursera or edX made online learning widely available but choosing the right class was still a problem.
 MOOCBuddy talked to people and suggested courses based on the topic, language, duration, accreditation and several other factors.
 It also sent reminders and updates, unless the users opted out.
 MOOCBuddy was likely the first chatbot of its kind, but at the moment it is no longer available.

 The concept is still alive, however.
 Magpie continues the idea.
 Besides suggesting optimal courses based on user’s profile, it can also recommend educational information in public domain: TED, HBR, BBC and more.